-In custody / access cases, the judge bases decisions on what is in the best interest of the child.
+In custody/access cases, the judge bases decisions on what is in the best interest of the child.
 Who is named on the birth certificate does not influence that.
-In fact, section 21 of the Children’s Law Reform Act says that you do not even need to be a parent to apply for custody or access to child.
+In fact, section 21 of the Children’s Law Reform Act says that you do not even need to be a parent to apply for custody or access to the child.
 Section 24 of the Children’s Law Reform Act sets out the factors that a judge has to consider in custody/access cases in family court.
 This popular page explains those factors, and so does this podcast, so you do not have to understand how to read the statute.
-However, in Ontario child custody law, genetics is only one very small factor in that determination, and is rarely an important one.
+However, in Ontario child custody law, genetics is only one very small factor in that determination and is rarely an important one.

 The term custody means who makes decisions for a child.
 The reality is that not putting a father’s name on a birth certificate essentially gives the mother sole custody.
 Without the second name on the birth certificate, many agencies assume the father is unknown, and they do not look for his consent for things like medical treatment, school registration, issuing a passport or giving consent to travel (see this page for more on travel consents).
 So, if you care about those things, then you should go to court to get an order that your consent is required too.